Founder/Public Relations Director - Fred Campos

 At 16, Tammy saw a Pug at Traders Village, it was love at first sight!!!
 It took her several months and borrowing money to get him but she finally did.
 Of course, now she would never buy a pug but at the time she was young and in love

 Tammy has been working in or with some sort of rescue since she was 14 years old.
 She started grooming dogs for free.
 Then she worked with the ASPCA and The HSNT for several years.
-She stared getting involved with DFWPRC 4 years ago as Fundraising and Community Events Director.
-She really enjoyed that position but now is helping in other areas as the Donations Coordinator and Shelters PR and Contact.
+She started getting involved with DFWPRC 4 years ago.

 Tammy loves helping to see the progress of the pugs rescued to a loving forever home, which she says is truly rewarding.